You can find Part I of this series here

 The setting is thereby nothing we can grasp, and the action is also too opaque to provide any guiding star for us of what to care about or pay particular attention to.

-There are other problems too, like how the opening distances us from Lyra and positions Asriel as a caring father before we’re meant to regroup and see him as a careless uncle.
+There are other problems too, like how the opening positions Asriel as a caring father before we’re meant to regroup and see him as a careless uncle.
 But of course I'm really here to talk about how this series lays down the template for an ongoing mishandling of dæmons in the show.

 I think Jack Thorne doesn’t understand much about the principle of being “careful not to say anything obviously impossible” and having to be “vague in some places…”